cyril-gao/BattleDot/README.md

 ##### It is a multi-threaded program.
 We run the command "java -jar folder-name/BattleDot-1.0-SNAPSHOT.jar" to launch the program.
 Each process has an uid.

 ##### Each process can communicate with other processes to create a game group in a small local area network (NOTE: multicast cannot be disabled.
-If your firewall disables multicast, you need to change your firewall configuration, or temporarily stop the firewall).
+If our firewall disables multicast, we need to change the firewall configuration, or temporarily stop the firewall).
 The first process needs to wait for other processes.

 ##### When there are at least 2 processes, we can begin the game.